themanojdesai/python-a2a/README.md

 The A2A protocol establishes a standard communication format that enables AI agents to interact regardless of their underlying implementation, while MCP extends this capability by providing a standardized way for agents to access external tools and data sources.
 Python A2A makes these protocols accessible with an intuitive API that developers of all skill levels can use to build sophisticated multi-agent systems.

+## 📋 What's New in v0.5.X

+- **LangChain Integration**: Seamless integration with LangChain's tools and agents
+- **Expanded Tool Ecosystem**: Use tools from both LangChain and MCP in any agent
+- **Enhanced Agent Interoperability**: Convert between A2A agents and LangChain agents
+- **Mixed Workflow Engine**: Build workflows combining both ecosystems
+- **Simplified Agent Development**: Access thousands of pre-built tools instantly

 ## 📋 What's New in v0.4.X

 - **Agent Network System**: Manage and discover multiple agents with the new `AgentNetwork` class